i05nagai/memorandum/language/english_speaking.md

     * Where were you born?
     * How many babies are born every day?
 * get
+    * get hold of
+        * Criminals can get hold of sensitive information that can be used against us
+        * to find sb or obtain sth
+            * where can I get hold of some stamps?
+        * to understand sth
+            * this is a very difficult concept to get hold of
     * get mad at
         * please don't angry with me
         * they are angry at the way they have been treated